0yells/VA-Lab-Work/Lab4.md

 now we can open solitaire image

 ![image](https://github.com/0yells/VA-Lab-Work/blob/3546b72f2aa52e41851c6c5f43d1e422b16343e6/gambar/tujuh.png)

 it also same to rubiks.jpg

 ![image](https://github.com/0yells/VA-Lab-Work/blob/3eaedbcdc7ea966a31983579b7701344362c12a6/gambar/lapan.png)

-nd it turns out to be .png extension. we can change the extension by using
+and it turns out to be .png extension. we can change the extension by using

     mv rubiks.jpg rubiks.png